| forums | updates | feedback | sitemap |

 The three Mountains are much more impressive at WDW.
 Having more land really makes the facades much large and more interesting.
 The rides themselves have mixed reactions from thrill seekers, which I am not.

 Exactly the same film/simulator experience.
-The building at the studios is more impressive to me because of the forest set outside.
+The building at the Studios is more impressive to me because of the forest set outside and there are more simulators which makes for a shorter wait at times.

 Tom Sawyer Island